Shumai0502/shumai-token/README.md

 # shumai-token
-official repository for Shumai Token (SMI), created to commemorate our beloved dog, Shumai.
+Official repository for Shumai Token (SMI), created to commemorate our beloved dog, Shumai.